rddunphy/Zombies/README.md

 # Zombies

-A zombie console game.
+A Zork-style console game set in the bonnie toon of Glasgow.

+## Installation

-Put `zombies` on your PATH, put `zombies.py` in the same directory, open a terminal, and type `zombies`.
+Put the root directory to your PATH, open a terminal, and type `zombies`.
+Currently only tested on Ubuntu.
+Requires:

+    * Python 3
+    * prompt-toolkit (pip install prompt-toolkit)
+    * nltk (pip install nltk)